 Before I started this website, the countless visits I made to the jewelers and the amount of sample stones I bought for self study was way beyond what you would have imagined.
 Even with limited resources and not having the luxury of working in a store, it didn’t stop me from learning everything I can about diamonds.

 Well, my secret is, there are no secrets.
-All you need is a keen eye for details, a passion for knowledge, consistent practice and the thirst for finding out why things work the way they are.
+All you need is a keen eye for details, a thirst for knowledge, consistent practice and the passion for finding out why things work the way they are.

 All in all, the trip was a very fruitful one.
 After spending a total of 9 days there, I had gained a better insight into the Asian diamond trade and also made friends with some local jewelers.
 In fact, the most enjoyable moments were the shared stories and pointers being exchanged with each other.

 So, is Hong Kong a great place for diamond shopping for both tourists and locals alike?
 In my next post, I’m going to share first hand experiences and interesting findings I found out while visiting the local stores.